gallarda/mqtt5/README.md

 NGINX does not support OCSP stapling for the `stream{}` context so we use BIG-IP's *Client Certificate Constrained Delegation* (C3D) feature to handle that for us as shown in the diagram above.

+Take a look at the `.devcontainer` and `.vscode` folders to see how the Visual Studio Code was done.

 Please open a GitHub issue if you have questions or find a bug.

 Thanks in advance for your feedback!